LibreQoE/LibreQoS/README.md

 <img alt="LibreQoS" src="https://raw.githubusercontent.com/rchac/LibreQoS/main/docs/v1.1-alpha-preview.jpg"></a>

+## Major Features
+* Flexible Hierarchical Shaping / Back-haul Congestion Mitigation
+  * Network hierarchy can be mapped to a json file in v1.1+.
+This allows for both simple network heirarchies (Site>AP>Client) as well as much more complex ones (Site>Site>Micro-PoP>AP>Site>AP>Client).
+This allows operators to ensure a given site’s peak bandwidth will not exceed the capacity of its back-haul links (back-haul congestion control).
+This can allow operators to support more users on the same network equipment with LibreQoS than with competing QoE solutions which only shape by AP and Client.
+Shaping just by AP and client could allow for high aggregate peaks to occur on back-hauls links, which can trigger packet loss and disrupt network connectivity.
+LibreQoS’ flexible shaping provides a solution to this.
+* CAKE – The Gold Standard of Queuing
+  * CAKE is the product of nearly a decade of development efforts to improve on fq_codel.
+With the diffserv_4 parameter enabled – CAKE groups traffic in to Bulk, Best Effort, Video, and Voice.
+This means that without having to fine-tune traffic priorities as you would with DPI products – CAKE automatically ensures your clients’ OS update downloads will not disrupt their zoom calls.
+It allows for multiple video conferences to operate on the same connection which might otherwise “fight” for upload bandwidth causing call disruptions.
+It holds the connection together like glue.
+With work-from-home, remote learning, and tele-medicine becoming increasingly common – minimizing video call disruptions can save jobs, keep students engaged, and help ensure equitable access to medical care.
+* XDP
+  * Fast, multi-CPU queueing leveraging xdp-cpumap-tc.
+Tested up to 11 Gbps of real world traffic with just 30% CPU use on an Intel Xeon Gold 6254.
+Likely capable of 30Gbps or more.
+* Graphing
+  * Graph bandwidth by client and node (Site, AP, etc), with great visalizations made possible by InfluxDB

 ## System Requirements
 * VM or physical server.
 Physical server will have higher throughput (XDP vs generic XDP).
 * One management network interface, completely separate from the traffic shaping interfaces.
 Usually this would be the Ethernet interface built in to the motherboard.